 How can I make a contribution to support the ministries of Belmont United Methodist Church?

-Please visit our section on Giving for more information.
+Please visit our Give to Belmont UMC page for more information.

 Is your building accessible?

 Belmont UMC is committed to making our church a comfortable, accessible place for everyone.
 We continue to work toward complete accessibility and currently offer:

 Elevators to upper and lower floors